theRAPTLab/gsgo/docs/00-dev-log.md

   interact()
 ```

 This AgentSet holds the results of a test.
 Every member then **receives an event** to notify it of what happened.

-So the next steps would be something like this:
+### Fri Aug 07

 * [ ] Make the Condition object store AgentSet, TestProgram, ExecProgram
 * [ ] Store Condition object using a unique hashable name based on signature in CONDITIONS
 * [ ] During CONDITION_UPDATE, call all conditions and either `filter()` or `interact()`  to gather `members` and `pairs`
 * [ ] At end of CONDITION_UPDATE, walk either `members` or `pairs` and **queue ExecProgram** in a **message**